niko284/DressToImpress-Documentation/src/markdown/Package.md

 ---

+## 🟡 What Happens When You Edit a Package?

+When you make a change inside a package folder, you'll see this icon:

+- ⚠️ Yellow box = **Out of sync**
+- 🔄 Why?
+You made a local change that hasn't been published yet

+If others don’t have your changes, their version will become **outdated**.
+That's why you must always **publish** after you're done editing shared code/assets.

+---

 ## 🚀 Step-by-Step: Publishing a Package

 If you made a change to a shared asset (like a UI element, model, or script), you’ll want to **publish** the package so others can get it.

-Here’s how:
+### ✅ Example
+> Nick edits a script inside `Modules` to fix inventory syncing.
+> When he’s done, he publishes the package so everyone else can update.

+**How to publish:**

 1. Right-click the package folder in the Explorer
-2. Click `Publish Package` → `Publish Changes`
+2. Click `Publish to Package` → `Publish`

 ![Publish Package](../../assets/PublishPackage.png)